The Jungle Book (2010 TV series): Production

-In February 2011, the series was renewed for a second season; this time produced as a co-production between DQ and ZDF Enterprises with the same broadcast partners from Series 1 returning.
+In February 2011, the series was renewed for a second season; this time produced as a co-production between DQ and ZDF Enterprises with the same broadcast partners from Season 1 1 returning.
 Tapaas Chakravarti, Chairman and CEO of DQ Entertainment, said that they decided to make the second season of Jungle Book after the tremendous success of the first season in India and globally.
 The animated series had a fan following and, in his view, created the need to see more stories about Mowgli and his jungle friends.
-Tapas said that the second season will be followed by a TV movie special, a Christmas special, a Halloween special and many other spin-offs.
+Tapas said that the second season will be followed by a TV special, a Christmas special, a Halloween special and many other spin-offs.
 The partnership between DQ Entertainment and ZDF was described as symbiotic as they were producing several other projects for them.

 An animated feature film based on the series was released in 2013.
 The film was produced by Tapaas Chakravarti, and directed by Jun Falkenstein and Kevin Johnson.

 In October 2015, DQ renewed the series for a third season.
 ZDF and ZDF Enterprises remained as co-producers, while MoonScoop's co-producer role was replaced with Paris-based French animation studio Ellipsanime Productions which had purchased their assets in January 2014.
 Piwi+ replaced TF1 as the French broadcast partner.